timothy justin harris

 Industrial Designer | Artist | Craftsman

 Easily excited.
 Eclectic.
 Peculiar.
 Dead-pan and dry.
 Plays well with others.
 Eccentric.
-I am also a big fan of Patrick Rothfuss and Brandon Sanderson.
+I also like lists.

 I graduated from SJSU's Industrial Design program in 2017 (they even sent me a diploma).
 And you might call me old fashioned, but I am presently in search of a full time position doing something awesome for longer than three months.